-A noise assessment may be required when a new industrial activity or change to the previous activities is proposed and there may be a noise and/or vibration effect on its neighbours.
+A noise assessment may be required when a new industrial activity or change to the previous activities is proposed and this could have noise and/or vibration effects on its neighbours.

 Noise assessments for this purpose are usually carried out according to BS 4142:2014, Methods for rating and assessing industrial and commercial sound, where the background noise levels are compared with noise levels arising from the proposed activities.
 Predictions can be undertaken using noise data for operating plant supplied by manufacturers or by directly measuring the noise arising from the activities.
 The noise levels arising from the application, when adjusted for any character penalties that apply (such as for tonal or impulsive noise), are compared with the background noise levels to determine the significance of the impact on neighbours.
-Local Planning Authorities often have their own policies regarding this type of noise and it is always important to liaise with the relevant department to ensure any local factors are taken into account.
+Local Planning Authorities often have their own policies regarding this type of noise and it is always important to liaise with the relevant department to ensure any local factors are considered.

 Lancashire Shale Gas Exploration